isomerpages/nlb-curiocity/_digital-stories/Fort Canning Hill/Gardens, Cemeteries and Waterbodies.md

 description: ""
 third_nav_title: Fort Canning Hill
 ---
 Besides being a site for the British to project its power, Fort Canning Hill was also used for recreational activities.
-In fact, for the past two centuries, the hill was home to not only parks and gardens, but also an aquarium, a swimming pool and even a theatre.
+In fact, for the past two centuries, the hill was home to not only parks and gardens, but also an aquarium, swimming pools and a theatre.

 ### **The First Botanic Garden**